mahdihosseini/GenProb/README.md

   * [TODO](#todo)

 ## Introduction ##
+In Search of Probeable Generalization Measures (LINK TO PAPER) evaluates and compares generalization measures to establish firm ground for further investigation and incite the production of novel deep learning algorithms that improve generalization.
+This repository contains the scripts used to parse through GenProb, a dataset of trained deep CNNs, processing model layer weights and computing generalization measures.
+You can use this code to better understand how GenProb can be used to test generalization measures and HPO algorithms.

 ### Generalization Measures ###
 We define several measures that quantify the quality of a trained model (i.e. quality metrics or complexity measures) and describe its generalization ability.
 These quality metrics are probeable on individual layers of deep neural networks, and quantify the contribution of each layer as a holistic measure for network representation, unlike other popular and successful measures.
 The overview and equations of all chosen measures are presented in Table I below.